kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_navigation.md

 ## Elevation

 Your elevation is shown at the top-left of the screen.
 You can tap it to see a history of your elevation.
-The history is only available if you have Backtrack or Weather Monitor running - see the Paths or Weather guide for details on how to turn this on.
+The history is only available if you have Backtrack or the weather monitor running - see the Paths or Weather guide for details on how to turn this on.
 You can adjust the length of the history by clicking the "Last 24h" dropdown at the top of the history panel.

 ## Speed